NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - OTG follow ups removed
   - Activates if blocked (Ukon)
 - 5BBAB(A) replaced with 2A
-- 6B
+- 5A
-  - Has slightly less lift
+  - Charge changed from 11 frames to 9
-  - Stun in strings reduced by 9 frames
+  - When done in a combo it does 5BBA(A)
 - 2B
   - First frame is an untechable bounce, then stagger
   - Elbow hitbox appears on frame 2